barotto/IBMulator/BUILD_LINUX.md

 Any missing library will be pointed out; use your distributon's software manager to install them (except libRocket, see notes below).

-If you are going to compile using your own version of SDL2, you should compile SDL2 with xinerama and xrandr, otherwise you could experience many problems switching to fullscreen, at least on NVIDIA cards with closed drivers.
+If you are going to compile using your own version of SDL2, you may want to compile SDL2 with xinerama and xrandr support, otherwise you could experience problems switching to fullscreen.

 ### libRocket